rickkas7/photon-clouddebug/README.md

 Because both debug system firmware and user firmware are required to get full debugging information, and downloading and installing all three pieces manually is a pain, I have a combined binary that contains all three parts in a single file.

-(Technical note: This is actually system-part1, system-part2 (0.5.3) and the user firmware binary concatenated into a single file.
-It's not a monolithic binary, so you can actually flash new user firmware on top of it.)
+> Technical note: This is actually system-part1, system-part2 (0.5.3) and the user firmware binary concatenated into a single file.
+It's not a monolithic binary, so you can actually flash new user firmware on top of it at 0x80A0000 and it will work properly.

 Download the [combined.bin](https://github.com/rickkas7/photon-clouddebug/raw/master/combined.bin) file.